Mumpsvax Side Effects

 Generic Name: mumps virus vaccine

-Note: This page contains information about the side effects of mumps virus vaccine.
-Some of the dosage forms included on this document may not apply to the brand name Mumpsvax.
+Note: This document contains side effect information about mumps virus vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Mumpsvax.

 For the Consumer

 Applies to mumps virus vaccine: subcutaneous injectable, subcutaneous powder for solution

 Along with its needed effects, mumps virus vaccine (the active ingredient contained in Mumpsvax) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking mumps virus vaccine:Symptoms of allergic reaction

 - swelling of eyes, face, or inside of nose

 - unusual tiredness or weakness (sudden and severe)